1,000+ Opportunities

 Low Income Home Energy Assistance Program (LIHEAP) - Related Links Low Income Home Energy Assistance Program (LIHEAP) - Related Links Heating Energy Assistance Team FFY 2025 LIHEAP State Plan Notice of Privacy Practices of Free Interpretation Services and Accessibility Assistance Poster

-Based on current listing details, eligibility includes: Households with income at or below 60% of the median income for a Georgia family; priority given to individuals aged 65 and older and medically homebound individuals.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Households with income at or below 60% of the median income for a Georgia family; priority given to individuals aged 65 and older and medically homebound individuals.
+Confirm the full requirements in the official notice before applying.